Obama knocks Romney on renewable energy, tax shelter

-PUEBLO, Colorado, Aug 9 (Reuters) - President Barack Obama, trying to blunt rival Mitt Romney’s attacks on his economic record, accused the Republican on Thursday of promoting policies that would hurt renewable energy and cost jobs in important political swing states.
+PUEBLO, Colorado (Reuters) - President Barack Obama, trying to blunt rival Mitt Romney’s attacks on his economic record, accused the Republican on Thursday of promoting policies that would hurt renewable energy and cost jobs in important political swing states.

 “At a moment when homegrown energy - renewable energy - is creating new jobs in states like Colorado and Iowa, my opponent wants to end tax credits for wind energy producers,” Obama told a crowd of some 3,500 people at the Colorado State Fairgrounds in Pueblo.